 It's compact and easy to set up with no assembly required.
 All you have to do is unfold the kayak, inflate it, and begin your paddling adventure.

-The Advanced Elements AdvancedFrame Inflatable Kayak folds into the small dimensions of 30x17x10″, meaning that you can bring it just about anywhere.
+The Advanced Elements AdvancedFrame Inflatable Kayak folds into the small dimensions of 30x11x10", meaning that you can bring it just about anywhere.
 At the same time, this lightweight kayak is made with high quality and sturdy materials.

-This kayak feels quite spacious with ample legroom and storage space.
-Plus, there’s an adjustable padded seat with fantastic support, so you’ll be able to paddle for hours without feeling sore.
+Plus, there's an adjustable padded seat with fantastic support, so you'll be able to paddle for hours without feeling sore.
 This is one of my favorite lightweight kayaks and one of the best inflatable kayaks on the market.

 Oru Kayak Inlet Folding Kayak - 10'